nvim-neo-tree/neo-tree.nvim/README.md

 Neo-tree is a Neovim plugin to browse the file system and other tree like structures in a sidebar **or** floating window.

+The biggest and most important feature of Neo-tree is that it works exactly as you would expect a sidebar to work without all of the glitchy behavior that is normally accepted in (neo)vim sidebars.
+I can't stand glitchy behavior, and neither should you!

+- Neo-tree won't tolerate other buffers taking over it's window.
+When a buffer tries to do so, it will find that buffer an appropriate window to be displayed in.
+- Neo-tree won't leave it's window scrolled to the last line when there is plenty of room to display the whole tree.
+- Neo-tree does not need to be manually refreshed (set `use_libuv_file_watcher=true`)
+- Neo-tree can intelligently follow the current file, and will scroll it's window appropriately (set `follow_current_file=true`)
+- Neo-tree will maintain focus on the node you were on when refreshing or navigating to a new root directory
+- Neo-tree will gracefully handle conflicts when you try to rename or copy a file
+- Neo-tree windows in different tabs are completely separate and will not affect each other.

+Neo-tree is smooth, efficient, stable, and pays attention to the little details to ensure it behaves like a sidebar in traditional gui IDE.
+Likewise, the floating window merges the traditional fuzzy finder with the full functionality of a tree control, with attention paid to the little details.

+If you find anything janky, wanky, broken, or unintuitive, please open an issue so we can fix it.

 ![Neo-tree file system](https://github.com/nvim-neo-tree/resources/raw/main/images/Neo-tree-filesystem.png)

 ## Quickstart